leonardoadame/cba-website/pages/releases/beta.md

 ---

 CBA has been created in 2012 as a hackathon project.
-Since 2015 it didn't have any major updates and lack maintainence, because the only maintainer was busy developing one of the most popular extension([Adblock Plus](https://adblockplus.org/)).
+Since 2015 it didn't have any major updates, because of the complicated monolith architecture and the only maintainer was busy developing one of the most popular extension([Adblock Plus](https://adblockplus.org/)).
 Now things are going to change, as the whole project has been rewritten in 2020 and more people have got involved in the project development.
-We today are starting the Beta testing phase for CBA.
+We today are starting the Beta testing phase of the CBA complete rewrite.
 CBA will become a community driven project that will help it’s users become more productive and work smart.
 In order to move the project forward we need your input and wish to see you as one of the driving force of the new CBA.

 In order to help us with Beta testing phase, planing and development please consider helping us with the following: